radixmo/freeshop/README.md

 ## Confused by All the CSS and Sass Files?

-FreeShop comes with Bootstrap (v4) Sass source files and additional .scss files.
-Nicely sorted and ready for you to customize and add your own variables.
+FreeShop comes with Sass source files for Bootstrap (v4), Underscores and FreeShop.
+Here is some information about how they are organised:

-Some basics about the Sass and CSS files that come with FreeShop:
 - `/style.css` is NOT loaded by the theme and does not include any styles.
-It just to identifies the theme inside of WordPress.
+It just identifies the theme inside of WordPress.
 - `/css/theme.css` and its minified version `/css/theme.min.css` provide all styles.
 They are composed from five different SCSS sets and one variable file at `/sass/theme.scss`:

   - 1 "theme/_theme_variables.scss";  // <--------- Add your own variables and overwrite existing variables here